 liabilities side along with current liabilities.
 Place in accounting A provision is not shown as excess of asset over liabilities but it is helpful for determining the real valuation of assets.
-Reserves show the excess of assets over liabilities Element of compulsion - Reserve is at the discretion of the management.
-Reserve cannot be created unless there are profits.
-Use for the payment of dividend It cannot be used for dividend distribution.
+Reserves show the excess of assets over liabilities Element of compulsion Creation of provision is necessary to ascertain true and fair profit or loss in compliance 'Prudence' or 'Conservatism' concept.
+It must be made even if there are no profits.
+Reserve cannot be created Use for the payment of dividend It cannot be used for dividend distribution.
 It can be used for dividend distribution.